HangenYuu/llm-zoomcamp-final-project/README.md

 RAG evaluation

-- [ ] 2 points: Multiple RAG approaches are evaluated, and the best one is used
+- [x] 2 points: Multiple RAG approaches are evaluated, and the best one is used

-      LLM-as-a-Judge to evaluate 2 different models.

 Interface